DrunkDuckling/rest-epg-service/README.md

 -  /serieslist : provides series from the serieslist; providing individuel series with additional information

 ## Additional information
 The project is written in the IDE Intellij (Ultimate edition) and is testes using Postman as the client interacting with the service.
+The applikation converts xml though the com.fasterxml.jackson.dataformat dependency.